Three roofers fixing roof tiles

 How do I safely secure my roof tiles when fixing or laying my roof?

-Wienerberger have an extensive range of clips designed to suit every tile in our range.
+wienerberger have an extensive range of clips designed to suit every tile in our range.
 Our latest addition to the range is Monkey Grip and is suitable for use with the Calderdale Edge and TLE.
 Our new innovative Monkey Grip clips are super simple, super strong and super quick to use.
-The unique design was engineered in house by the Wienerberger Roof Technical Department.
+The unique design was engineered in house by the wienerberger Roof Technical Department.
 The clips provide the natural grip strength and flexibility of the animal its named after, Monkey Grip.

 The clips can hold up to 45 kg force, that is 45 bags of sugar.
 Unique interlocking “Monkey Grip” design mean the clips stay fixed prior to hammering.
 The design incorporates the nail – so combined with the grip, there is no need to hold the nail while hammering (safer and easier).
 The nail sits further away from the tile to aid right-handed hammering.
 Innovative eaves clip prevents tile kick up at the eaves.